SudoHead/tiny_flask_store/README.md

 This Flask application contains a simple web application that allows users to buy a number of Products in the store.

+An HTML form is used to allow users to enter the number of Products they wish to buy.

 # Database

 The database is a SQLite database that is stored in the `app/database.db` file.
 The database contains the following tables (for details on the schema, see `schema.sql` or the `app/models.py` module):